If you're out of Farro, reach for Quinoa, Barley, Spelt, Buckwheat, and Bulgur Wheat.

 Quinoa is also an excellent source of protein and fiber, making it a filling and satisfying option for meals and snacks.

-Additionally, quinoa is relatively easy to cook and can be substituted for other grains, such as farro, in many recipes.
+Also, quinoa is relatively easy to cook and can be substituted for other grains, such as farro, in many recipes - and for baking swaps see quinoa flour substitutes for healthy baking.

 So next time you're looking to mix things up in the kitchen, give quinoa a try.